JackTheRedCreeper/website/_posts/2020-03-18-Status-Check.md

 tags:
 ---

 Hello and thank you for your interest!
 It annoys me agreeing that I haven't done a whole lot.
 I have touched many projects but none of them seem to come to fruition, or far enough that it would be worthy of a post.
+I hope I can explain what has been going on behind the scenes.

 During December 2019, I was writting down a post on how to make a TTRPG combat session.
 From the primer to the conclusion, going through guiding the players' actions and thoughts, and most importantly, battlefield design.
 However, a while after that, one of the worst things struck me: Burnout.
 I was tired, unmotivated, irritated.